brianmd/pachinko/README.md

-# stopwatch
+# pachinko

 Fork of https://github.com/blandflakes/echo-stopwatch.

+Miscellaneous functions to ask Amazon's Alexa.
+For example, the first function is for my wife, who enjoys watching the space station fly overhead, so it will tell her when the next sighting will happen.

 ## Usage

+> You: Alexa, ask pachinko for next space station sighting

+> Alexa: The next space station sighting in Albuquerque, New Mexico will be tomorrow at 8:42 PM.

-> You: Alexa, open stopwatch
+> You: Alexa, open pachinko

-> Alexa: Stopwatch started
+> Alexa: Pachinko started

-> You: Alexa, ask stopwatch for status
+> You: Alexa, ask pachinko for status

-> Alexa: Your stopwatch has a duration of 30 seconds
+> Alexa: Your pachinko has a duration of 30 seconds

-> You: Alexa, tell stopwatch to stop
+> You: Alexa, tell pachinko to stop

-> Alexa: Your stopwatch had a duration of 45 seconds
+> Alexa: Your pachinko had a duration of 45 seconds

 > You: Alexa, reset my stopwach

-> Alexa: No stopwatch is set, but I started a new one
+> Alexa: No pachinko is set, but I started a new one

-> You: Alexa, reset my stopwatch
+> You: Alexa, reset my pachinko

-> Alexa: Stopwatch restarted.
+> Alexa: Pachinko restarted.
 Previous duration was 15 seconds

 ## Observations